ton-blockchain/docs/docs/nodes/node-maintenance-and-security.md

 * Node configuration file: `/var/ton-work/db/config.json`
 * Node private keyring: `/var/ton-work/db/keyring`
 * Node public keys: `/var/ton-work/keys`
-* Mytonctrl configuration: `$HOME/.local/share/myton*` where $HOME is home directory of user you started installation of mytonctrl from. **OR** `/usr/local/bin/mytoncore` if you installed mytonctrl as root.
+* Mytonctrl configuration and wallets: `$HOME/.local/share/myton*` where $HOME is home directory of user you started installation of mytonctrl from. **OR** `/usr/local/bin/mytoncore` if you installed mytonctrl as root.

 This set is everything you need to perform recovery of your node from scratch.